atomfinger/JavaZone-2024/README.md

 - OrderService: Keeps track of the book orders.
 - BestReads: A fictional third-party service that has an API to provide review scores.
 - Database: The BookService's SQL database.
-- BookStoreService also consumes and producses Kafka messages.
+- BookStoreService also consumes and produces Kafka messages.

 #### Test related tools used in the project